-First thing you might want to do is set up a new Discipline if it falls outside of the disciplines you currently offer, and you want it to display in it’s own area on your online booking.
+First thing you might want to do is set up a new Discipline if it falls outside of the disciplines you currently offer, and you want it to display in its own area on your online booking.

-Both Disciplines and Treatments can be found in your Settings Tab - which you will need Full Access profile to see in your Jane Account.
+Both Disciplines and Treatments can be found in your Settings Tab - which you will need Full Access profile to see in your Jane account.

-If you create a new Discipline, remember, this will be just like the first time you did it - so you’ll have to opt-in the staff members you want associated with this class/group booking.
-A Full-Access Jane user will want to go to into each Staff member, under the Profile click Edit, and under the first & last name, click the additional Discipline you want that Staff member to be associated with for Class/Group Bookings.
+If you create a new Discipline, remember, this will be just like the first time you did it - so you’ll have to opt-in the staff members you want to be associated with this class/group booking.
+A Full-Access Jane user will want to go into each Staff member, under the Profile click Edit, and under the first & last name, click the additional Discipline you want that Staff member to be associated with for Class/Group Bookings.